 The Group is exposed to foreign currency risks primarily through its operating activities.
-Certain purchase transactions and certain sales transactions of the Group are undertaken in British Pound ("GBP") and US Dollar ('USD').
+Certain purchase transactions and certain sales transactions of the Group are undertaken in British Pound ("GBP") and US Dollar ("USD").
 The Group did not enter into any currency hedging arrangements in order to cover its exposure.
 The Group is managing its foreign currency risk by matching foreign currency cash inflows with foreign cash outflows.
-Therefore the sensitivity to certain potential changes in, especially the GBP and USD is limited. to changes in foreign currency exchange rates and interest finance department identifies and evaluates the financial risks in close co-operation with the operating units.
+Therefore the sensitivity to certain potential changes in, especially the GBP and USD is limited.